Every Startup Needs a Designated Hater

 “This will embarrass us.”

-P.S. this week’s track is Fashion by David Bowie.
+This week’s track is Fashion by David Bowie.